Aidan-Ingram/MySite/README.md

-# Aidan's Personal Portfolio Website 🚀
+# Personal Portfolio Website 🚀

 Welcome to my personal portfolio website!
 This project showcases my work, skills, and experience as a developer.
 Built with a sleek and responsive design, this site serves as both a personal brand and an interactive resume.
 Feel free to explore, check out my projects, and connect with me! 🌟